The real business impact of thanking your customers ($$$)

-Other studies have shown that thanking increases the wellbeing of the recipient.
+In fact, multiple studies have shown that thanking increases the wellbeing of the recipient.
 In August this year, the University of Texas released a paper on thanking the showed that "The gesture [of thanking] improves well-being for not only letter writers but recipients as well."

 4. You set off a positive chain reaction

-The 2010 study referenced earlier, showed that people who were thanked not only experienced stronger feelings of self-efficacy and self worth, but were motivated to engage in more pro-social behaviour.
+The 2010 study referenced earlier, showed that people who were thanked not only experienced stronger feelings of self-efficacy and self worth, but were motivated to engage in more 'pro-social' behaviour.

 From the study:

 “When helpers are thanked for their efforts, they stronger feelings of self-efficacy and social worth, which motivate them to engage in prosocial behaviour.
 In Experiments 1 and 2, receiving a brief written expression of gratitude motivated helpers to assist both the beneficiary who expressed gratitude and a different beneficiary.”

 The 4 best ways to thank your customers